Want to follow along with this writing? Sign up Today, it's free and easy

 [WIP] This is a story I've been working on for the past few months.
 Progress is slow, but I've been meaning to write this since the year started.
 Placeholder title is accompanied by placeholder cover.
 Feel free to suggest title ideas.

-about 3 years ago Nelle Hirano said:
+over 3 years ago Nelle Hirano said:

 Wow!
 I love this story.
 You have such a nice way of writing.
 Usually, the sudden changes of perspective or scene would bother me, but you wrote it so well that it seemed right.
 Great job on that.
 As for a title, I personally would have called this "A Story From Once Before" going with the past and the kids wanting a story.
 Lovely story, keep writing!

-about 3 years ago Lily said:
+over 3 years ago Lily said:

 Wow--I couldn't keep my eyes off of this.
 Usually while reading something my mind trails off or some inner dialog keeps commenting on everything, but this truly captured me.
 Great writing and story.
 However, I didn't really understand the connection between the three little stories.
 I was intrigued by each one, and I'm pretty sure they all have to do with the same kingdom, except the relations between them weren't clear.
 Maybe next to the stars separating them you can name something such as the time (guessing they're at different places in the kingdoms history), or the point of view that's being written from or about.
 Also, throughout you had amazing imagery, except sometimes it could be pretty choppy.
 Going through and either connecting some sentences or making them longer would be a good idea.